epigani/epigani.github.io/_pages/about.md

   - /about.html
 ---

+My name is **Emanuele Pigani**, and I am postdoctoral research at the International Center for Theoretical Physics in Trieste.
+Specifically, I work in the [qEcoEvo group](https://jacopogrilli.github.io/group/) lead by [Jacopo Grilli](https://jacopogrilli.github.io/).

-My name is **Emanuele Pigani**, and I am a PhD student within the SZN-Open University PhD program, under the supervision of Daniele Iudicone.
-I am also collaborating with the [Laboratory of Interdisciplinary Physics](https://liphlab.com/){:target="_blank"}<!--_-->, guided by Samir Suweis, Sandro Azaele, and Amos Maritan.
+During my PhD, I worked under the supervision of Daniele Iudicone from **Stazione Zoologica Anton Dohrn** in Naples, in a joint collaboration with the [Laboratory of Interdisciplinary Physics](https://liphlab.com/){:target="_blank"}<!--_-->, guided by Samir Suweis, Sandro Azaele, and Amos Maritan.
 My research focuses on understanding the dynamics of microbial communities through mathematical modeling and statistical mechanics, with a particular interest in **phytoplankton and ocean ecosystems**.
+You can find my thesis ''Modeling Macroecological Patterns in Marine Ecosystems: From Community Structures to Gene Expressions'' [here](https://oro.open.ac.uk/103750/).

 ---